sdslabs/sdslabs.github.com/_posts/2012-11-12-response-to-gg.md

 title: Response to security concerns raised by GeekGazette
 excerpt: "Some of you may have read the latest GeekGazette issue.
 It includes an article on 'Campus Surveillance', which errs on the side of being a FUD article."
 ---
 Some of you may have read the latest GeekGazette issue.
 It includes an article on "Campus Surveillance", which errs on the side of being a FUD article.
+If you haven't already, you can [read the article online](http://ge.tt/5BGx6SR/v/0).
 The article says, "Managing personal data gives immense power to the authorities and members of IMG and SDSLabs."
 Surely this warrants a response.

 ##CCTV Cameras
 As far as I am aware, most of the CCTV cameras installed on the campus are networked.
 None of these include any form of face recognition.
 Sure, being tracked by these infringes your privacy, but they are also useful in the case of tracking any wrong-doers as well.
 Pointing out that our institute has cctv cameras, and leaping to the conclusion that we are being watched everywhere, NSA style, is just plain rubbish.